-In the file I recommend having a budget snap shot of your income and main expenses: fixed and variable.
-The variable expenses you've budgeted for are often the ones you'll need to refer to because they are easy to forget.
+Set up a free google excel file that is shared between the two of you.
+In the file you should have a budget snap shot of your income and main expenses: fixed and variable.
+The variable expenses you’ve budgeted for are often the ones you will need to refer to ensure you are staying in budget.

-For example, $50 is what you may budget for kids' birthdays. $125.00 a week on food, $50 a month on babysitters. etc. If you forget these numbers or say, how much you decided to spend on in-laws during Christmas, you can simply look at the file.
+For example, $50 is what you may budget for your kid’s birthdays. $125.00 a week on food, $50 a month on babysitters. etc. If you forget these numbers or say, how much you decided to spend on in-laws during Christmas, you can simply look at the file.

-This helps so know that both parties are on the same page when it comes to variable expenses and you don't have to keep asking each other what you had decided on.
-This also prevents a couple from having to have the same conversations or deciding what to spend on certain categories over and over again.
+This helps a couple know that they are on the same page when it comes to variable expenses.
+They won’t have to keep asking each other what was decided.
+This also prevents a couple from having to have the same conversations or decide what to spend on certain categories over and over again.

 4- Create individual spending accounts.